NITHISH-KUMAR-M-S/EmployeeManagement/README.md

 # EmployeeManagement

 A simple **CRUD-based web application** built using **Java, JSP, Servlets, JDBC, and Maven**.
-This project allows users to manage employee records with basic operations like add, view, update, and delete employees with MVC architecture.
+This small project demonstrates basic Create, Read, Update, and Delete operations for managing employee records using an MVC structure.

 ---